markusmobius/go-domdistiller/README.md

 Unfortunately it's impossible to do that on the server side, and we don't want to use a headless browser anymore.
 So, while porting the original code, we exclude parts where we need to compute the stylesheets.
 These omits are marked with [`NEED-COMPUTE-CSS`][3].

 Fortunately, according to [research][4] by Mohammad Ghasemisharif et al. (2018) they expect that this modification has minimal effects on extraction results, so we feel confident going forward with the port.

+## Comparison with the stable branch

+The stable branch is the faithful port of original DOM Distiller which only receive bug fixes, while this main branch adds some [insights][7] from Go-Readability.

+Both should be stable enough to use, but you may prefer to use the stable branch if you want to use the one that as close as original DOM Distiller.

 ## Comparison with Go-Readability